xan105/Achievement-Watcher/README.md

   Use this if you would like to download every game's icons beforehand.

 - appID<br />
-  if not set, default to Xbox Game Bar if available otherwise to Xbox App<br />
+  If not set, default to Xbox Game Bar if available otherwise to Xbox App<br />
   Notification appID ([Application User Model ID](https://docs.microsoft.com/fr-fr/windows/desktop/shell/appids)).<br />
   Example: